arunbalachandran/LeetCodeTracker/README.md

 ```
 This will serve the built application locally for testing.

+## Adding problems
+Problems can be added in the problems.ts file

 ## Contributing
 If you want to contribute to this project, please fork the repository and create a pull request.